dz0ny/maraschino/README.md

 * trakt.tv module which shows you what people are saying about the episode or movie that you're watching (requires a free trakt.tv account)

+* Getglue module which shows you what people are saying about the episode or movie that you're watching (requires a free getglue account)

 * Sickbeard module which allows you to browse upcoming episodes (coming soon: the ability to manage Sickbeard from Maraschino)

 * Disk space module showing you used/remaining space on your various drives